 SciFinder-n is the new platform and interface for SciFinder.
 It’s made up of a number of databases and tools, covering biomedical sciences, chemistry, engineering, materials science, agricultural science, and related sciences.
 There are 6 CAS databases ...

 * CHEMLIST (Regulated chemicals)

 Sources within the databases include journals, patents, conference proceedings, dissertations, technical reports, and books.

 New features in Scifinder-n include:

 * an additional Structure/Reaction Editor.

 ALSO NOTE: if you are an off-campus user, you must do your initial registration either: when you are on-campus; or: after you have accessed this page via Virtual Desktop Infrastructure (previously known as Thin Client).
-This will ensure that your registration sets you up as a CSU user (using CSU's IP range).
-Then, each time you access SciFinder, you must do so from a link on a CSU web-page (this page or one of CSU Library's lists of databases).
+This will ensure that your registration sets you up as a Charles Sturt user (using Charles Sturt's IP range).
+Then, each time you access SciFinder, you must do so from a link on a Charles Sturt web-page (this page or one of Charles Sturt Library's databases pages).

 If you had a valid and current username and password for SciFinder, you can continue to use them for SciFinder-n.
 You don’t need to re-register.